 Live and work in Cape Town.

 Cape Town is a hub of human rights organizations.
-You’ll experience how human rights advocacy plays out in the wake of deep legally enforced racial discrimination and economic and political exclusion.
+You’ll experience how human rights advocacy plays out in a country emerging from legally enforced racial discrimination and economic and political exclusion.

 Practice experiential and reflective learning during your internship.